aschuma/dsb-untis/README.md

 * linux/amd64
 * linux/arm64
 * linux/arm/v7 (PI 4B)

+Start an HTTP server on port 8080 to serve the data using the subsequent shell command.
+You can use `curl` or your web browser to retrieve the data by accessing `http://localhost:8080`.

 ```shell
 docker run --rm  -d -e USERNAME="165931" -e PASSWORD="secret" -p 8080:8080  aschuma/dsb-untis:latest